 The UIS Pre-Law Center is open to all UIS students.
 It is housed in the College of Public Affairs

-and Administration, which is at the forefront of the campus’ mission of public affairs, service,
+and Education, which is at the forefront of the campus’ mission of public affairs, service,

 Illinois Innocence Project

-The college is also home to the Illinois Innocence Project, the only undergraduate Innocence Project in the U.S. Through the Project, students provide assistance in cases where there is a strong likelihood that a convicted person is innocent, and also work to prevent the conviction of innocent persons in the future.
+UIS students benefit from our college's close relationship with the Illinois Innocence Project.
+Through the Project, students provide assistance in cases where there is a strong likelihood that a convicted person is innocent, and also work to prevent the conviction of innocent persons in the future.

 Other Involvement Opportunities

 The UIS Pre-Law Society (PLS) is a student organization which offers membership to any student interested in attending law school.
 The PLS provides a peer support system to help students survive the law school admissions process and maximize their chances of getting admitted to their preferred law schools.
 The PLS also works with the UIS Pre-Law Center (“PLC”) to plan and provide relevant programs and activities which are of interest to pre-law students.